Azure Cosmos DB: Build a Flask app with the MongoDB API

 Review the code

-Let's take a quick review of what's happening in the app.
-Open the app.py file under the root directory and you find that these lines of code create the Azure Cosmos DB connection.
-The following code uses the connection string for the local Azure Cosmos DB Emulator.
+The following snippets are all taken from the app.py file and uses the connection string for the local Azure Cosmos DB Emulator.
 The password needs to be split up as seen below to accommodate for the forward slashes that cannot be parsed otherwise.

 Initialize the MongoDB client, retrieve the database, and authenticate.